tzebrowski/ObdMetrics/README.md

 ## What makes this framework unique ?

-#### Multiple sources of Pid's definitions
+#### Multiple sources of PID's definitions

 * The framework uses external JSON files that defines series of supported PID's (SAE J1979) and evaluations formula.
-Default configuration has following structure
+Default configuration might have following structure

 ```json
 {